ProVerif/vscode-proverif-language-service/CONTRIBUTE.md

 Syntax highlighting works primarily over the TextMate grammar in [./syntaxes/pv.tmLanguage.json](./syntaxes/pv.tmLanguage.json).
 As TextMate works quite differently to antlr, the rules are translated by hand.
 Details of the rules have been ommitted, to save on complexity.
 The primary task of the antlr grammar is to identify keywords, operators and types.

 While the TextMate grammar is fast, it is unable to precisely color.
-For example, some expressions allow both variables as well as functions to be referenced, which cannot be easily expressed in the grammar.
+For example, some expressions allow both variables and functions to be referenced, which cannot be easily expressed in the grammar.
 For this, the language server implements semantic tokens: It scans the whole file, and returns a list of tokens it recognises as functions, variables and parameters.
 VSCode then adjusts the colors appropriately.

 ## Publish